enoklearn/engineering/modules/human-experience.md

    With this topic, you'll develop an awareness and appreciation of the role human experience plays in the creation of digital products.

    #### Learning Outcomes
-   * Explain the value of human experience in the software development process.
+   * Explain the value of human experience in the software development process
-   * Use basic UI and UX design terminology as it relates to building software.
+   * Use basic UI and UX design terminology as it relates to building software
-   * Distinguish the difference between good and bad design when building software.
+   * Distinguish the difference between good and bad design when building software

    #### Resources
    * [The Design of Everyday Things `Book`](https://www.amazon.com/Design-Everyday-Things-Revised-Expanded/dp/0465050654)